WebCimes/webcimes-modal/README.md

 ```

 ### Get dom element
-You can get the current dom element from the modal like this:
+You can get the dom element of the current modal like this:

 ```javascript
 // Get the instance